nc-minibbs/mbbs/README.md

  2. Check that all routes have 20 stops
     - Potential errors:
       - More than one checklist for the same stop
-      - Checklist missing for one or more stops
-      - Read the comments on the first stop, there should be an explanation ie: "road work, stops 2-4 not surveyed".
+      - Checklist missing for one or more stops.
+To fix, read the comments on the first stop, there should be an explanation ie: "road work, stops 2-4 not surveyed".
 If there's no explanation, check the surveyor's ebird lists to see if the stop checklist exists and hasn't been shared to the account or if the stop checklist is fully missing.
 Follow up with the surveyor and make a note in the sampling events tab of 'NC Mini BBS Route Runners'

  3. Does Stop 1 have environmental data?
 Are the types of data written correctly?
 The only required information is the *observers=*